Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Mixed BM and GFBM

 \end{lemma}

-\begin{remark} {\rm We remark that both regions (I) and (II)-1 lead to Hurst parameter $H\in (1/2,1)$.
+\begin{remark} We remark that both regions (I) and (II)-1 lead to Hurst parameter $H\in (1/2,1)$.
 The previous lemma shows the integrability of the function $\,K(\cdot, \cdot) \,$ in \eqref{eq: lm4.1.1}, from which we can conclude the absolute continuity of the $Y$ with respect to the Brownian motion $\, \widetilde{B}(\cdot)\,$ and obtain an expression of the Radon-Nikodym density as a direct consequence of Shepp's result for general Gaussian processes in \cite{shepp1966radon}.
 That will involve the Wiener--Hopf integral equation.

 However, the two regions (I) and (II)-1 also have distinct behaviors, despite the same Hurst parameter range.
-In particular, in region (I), we have shown in Proposition~\ref{prop-sm-X} that the process $X$ is of finite variation, with the representation in \eqref{eqn-X-regionI}, which makes $Y$ a Brownian with a random drift of finite variation.
+In particular, in region (I), we have shown in Proposition~\ref{prop-sm-X} that the process $X$ is of finite variation, with the representation in \eqref{eqn-X-regionI}, which makes $Y$ a Brownian motion with a random drift of finite variation.
 As a consequence, we are able to provide a more explicit expression of the Radon-Nikodym density using conditional expectations.

 We will next state these results in two propositions.
-It remains open to show that the explicit Radon-Nikodym density in region (I) is equivalent to the density given by the Wiener--Hopf integral equation. } \end{remark}
+It is an open problem to show that the explicit Radon-Nikodym density in region (I) is equivalent to the density given by the Wiener--Hopf integral equation. \end{remark}

 Suppose that $\gamma/2 < \alpha <1/2+ \gamma /2 $ and $\, 0 <\gamma <1 \,$.
 Let $\,L(s, t) \in L^{2}([0, T]^{2}) \,$ be the unique solution to the Wiener--Hopf integral equation

 and define

 Also, let $\, \ell (s, t) \in L^{2}([0, T]^{2}) \,$ be the unique solution to the Volterra equation